ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

 *Specify by* `gradientmode = :provided`.

-The user can provide a gradient for `logp` via the `gralogp` option:
+The user can provide a gradient for `logp` via the `gradlogp` option:
 ```
 # Let us calculate the gradient explicitly
 gradlogp(x) = -x